BMarkley/CrosshairCursor/README.md

 <code>$ CrosshairCursor &</code>

 enjoy :-)

+#### Compilation note from oneko developers
+>"It seems that it won't work if you use gcc as the compiler.
+(I've confirmed this myself.)
+For this reason, I've forced the compiler to compile with cc in the new Imakefile."

 ### Release
 Currently in the process of being released as an applet on Linux Mint cinnamon.